Nathanpmyoung/nathanpmyoung.github.io/pages/Discourse.md

 - It is probably good to cut down the things disagreed on.
   - Figure out agreement
   - Find empirical questions and answer them
+- What is wrong with discourse?
+  - People are mistaken about reality
+  - People are discussing something as a leisure activity, rather than as a focused task
+  - Poor forecasting
+  - The discussion is filled with with people who have bad discussion norms
+  - People are seeking status, not to be correct
+  - People have different discussion culture and rub one another up the wrong way
 - Questions
   - What _is_ good discourse?
   - What kind of discourse do I want to improve?
   - Is discourse the space in which conversation happens, the act of discussing or something else?
   - This whole discussion feels ungrounded somehow.

 - Suggestions
   - Anon google doc
   - Give everyone some points to pretend are their own, noone is expected to be giving their honest views